Welshy92/heritage-housing-analysis/README.md

 - Git - Source control
 - Heroku - Used to host my streamlit app.

-## Credits
+### Credits

-- Code Institute -
+- Code Institute - Provided learning content and used some custom functions from the walkthrough projects.

-### Content

-- The text for the Home page was taken from Wikipedia Article A

-### Media
+### External Code

-- The photos used on the home and sign-up page are from This Open Source site
+- Custom functions used for data cleaning and correlation + PPS analysis from Churnometer walkthrough project by Code Institute.

-## Acknowledgements (optional)
+## Acknowledgements

 - Nicola Hodby - My rock that has kept me motivated through the highs and lows.
-- Travis Perkins - My employers who were very supportive in making sure I had the time to do the project.
+- Travis Perkins - My employers who were very supportive in making sure I had the time to do this project.